All About the German Shepherd Australian Shepherd Mix AKA German Australian Shepherd

 German Australian Shepherd Grooming

-Overall, the German Australian Shepherd is not a dirty dog due to their heavy, weather-resistant coat, which only requires bathing every few months, but they do require some grooming, especially if they have a longer coat.
+The German Australian Shepherd has a heavy, weather-resistant coat, which means they don’t get dirty easily and only require bathing every few months.
+However, they do require some grooming, particularly if they have a longer coat.

-With proper grooming, the German Australian Shepherd can be very easy to maintain.
+By following a regular grooming routine, the German Australian Shepherd can be effortless to maintain.

 What Colors Do They Come In?

-The German Australian Shepherd mix can come in a big variety of colors from:
+This breed can come in a variety of colors including:

 Your puppy may have a few of these colors and some may only have one or two.
 Your dog will most likely have a black color nose.